Obtaining Medical Records

 Hours: Monday through Friday, 8 a.m. – 5 p.m.

-We are located on the first floor at 10060 Regency Circle, Omaha, NE.
-You may also drop off your authorization form at any Methodist Physicians Clinic location.
+We are located on the first floor at 10060 Regency Circle, inside of Methodist Physicians Clinic Regency.
+You may also drop off your release form at any Methodist Physicians Clinic location or hospital.

 Inspecting or requesting a copy of your medical records